-9. Planned wind down of operations
+10. Planned wind down of operations

-In February 2014, the Federal Government announced the discontinuance of the Business Immigrant Program.
-Since then, repayments to Immigration, Refugees and Citizenship Canada have all been made on schedule with only \$54,000 in remaining liabilities.
-This final amount is anticipated to be repaid in the fiscal year ending March 31, 2024, with the Corporation proposed to be dissolved thereafter.
+In February 2014, the Federal Government announced the discontinuance of the Business Immigration Program.
+Since then, repayments to Immigration, Refugees and Citizenship Canada have all been made on schedule.
+The final amount was repaid in the fiscal year ending March 31, 2024.
+The wind down of the Corporation is planned to occur in the year ending March 31, 2025.